neperfepx/neper/doc/neper_t.rst

 .. [#1-sphericity] The reason behind the :data:`1-sphericity` (or :data:`1-circularity`) variable is that, for a grain growth microstructure, 1 :math:`-` the sphericity follows a lognormal distribution [#CMAME2018]_.

+.. [#anisofact] The anisotropy factor of a polygon or polyhedron corresponds to the ratio between the largest and smallest eigenvalues of its matrix of inertia.

 .. [#endianness] Endianness is both written in the tesr file and tested on the system when reading the tesr file, so that the user normally does not have to care about it (even when transferring files across systems).

 .. [#uniform-crysym] The crystal symmetry must be specified using :option:`-crysym`.